• Skip to primary navigation

 Home » Peanut Butter

-If you love peanut butter sandwich cookies, you have to try these.
-Made with Jenkins Hell Fire Pepper Jelly, a spicy pepper jelly I brought home from Santa Monica, this recipe gives you cookies with a crisp and light shell, a creamy peanut butter filling and a lingering kick of sweet hot peppers.
+Hell Fire Peanut Butter Sandwich Cookies are excellent peanut butter cookies with a filling of peanut butter and Jenkins Hell Fire Pepper Jelly.
+While you can use whatever brand is available to you, Jenkins is a spicy pepper jelly I brought home from Santa Monica.
+It works perfectly in these cookies which are crisp with a light shell, a creamy peanut butter filling.
+They are spicy, with a lingering kick of sweet hot peppers.

 Jenkins Hell Fire Pepper Jelly

-Now onto this excellent cookie recipe.
-The dough was easy to work with and loved how it baked up into crispy, light, sandwich cookies.
+Now onto this cookie recipe.
+The dough is easy to work with and bakes up into crispy, light, sandwich cookies.
 The pepper jelly makes a truly unique addition, but you could fill these with anything, including Nutella and peanut butter, marshmallow cream, or chocolate ganache.
+You can buy Jenkins online or use your favorite spicy hot jelly.

 Recipe